 Bicycle riding is a great form of exercise, a fun recreational activity, and a way to work.
 But along with the positives of bicycling, there is some risk.
 Thousands of accidents involving cyclists occur every year in Texas, with many of those happening in Dallas and Tarrant Counties.

-Our Dallas personal injury attorneys have decades of experience handling bicycle accident cases and doggedly pursuing compensation from those who caused accidents that hurt or killed bike riders.
+Our Dallas injury attorneys have decades of experience handling bicycle accident cases and doggedly pursuing compensation from those who caused accidents that hurt or killed bike riders.
 If you’ve been hurt while cycling, contact us for a free consultation by calling (214) 327-8000.
 We will walk through the details and discuss your options.

 Careless Owner Allows Dog to Roam Free, Causing Bike Accident